MasteryEducation/SecuritiesExamsMastery.ca/content/csc/16/3/index.md

 - [ ] Market rumors about a potential crash
 - [ ] Criminal charges against an unrelated CEO

-> **Explanation:** Rebalancing typically occurs based on a defined threshold (e.g., ±5% from target weights) rather than reacting solely to market rumors or isolated incidents.
+> **Explanation:**( Rebalancing typically occurs based on a defined threshold (e.g., ±5% from target weights) rather than reacting solely to market rumors or isolated incidents.)

----

 ### What is the primary advantage of using a blended benchmark in an IPS?
 - [x] It better reflects a diversified portfolio’s performance